cebarbosa/AGA5926/README.md

 # AGA5926
-Hands-on activity for AGA5926 classes.
+Hands-on activity for AGA5926 classes at IAG/USP.